 In this example, the subject line clearly shows the value of the email, while the call-to-action adds a sense of urgency:

-Discover the benefits of back in stock emails
+Start sending back in stock emails

 Out-of-stock products needn’t be a source of frustration for your customers.
 By leveraging shoppers’ browsing data, you can send back in stock emails to recover lost revenue and improve customer satisfaction.